quintype/quintype-amp/docs-src/tutorials/opts.md

 ## Slots

-Slots are nothing but functions that should return a react component.
+[Slots]{@link module:Slots} are nothing but functions that should return a react component.

 You might want to use slots to add ads, some scripts etc.
 The `<Head />` component may be used to put code in the head.
 Using it, custom scripts, css can be added.
 It uses [react-helmet](https://www.npmjs.com/package/react-helmet)